-The following list of issues and problems was developed by the WCVC stakeholders and acknowledges the challenges that have been recognized by local water agencies and others since the early 1970s.
-These issues are separate from the IRWM Plan's goals, which are described below in Section 3.7.2.
+The following list of issues and problems was developed by the WCVC stakeholders and acknowledges the challenges that have faced the Region for decades .

-•Quantity of water available locally not adequate to meet local water needs.

-•Agricultural and urban runoff (point and nonpoint sources) have degraded some local water bodies and groundwater basins thereby reducing the potential uses of these water sources - including septic tank leaching, runoff from agricultural areas, stormwater runoff.
-These problems are most pronounced on the Oxnard Plain but are also present in the Ojai Valley area of the Ventura River Watershed.

-- •Localized problems with high TDS, chlorides, and TMDLs. - •Seawater has intruded into a critical aquifer on the Oxnard Plain - Periodic flooding events threaten or destroy property and habitats.

-•Wetlands and habitats (including fisheries) have been lost or degraded due to reduced flows/pollution.

-•Lack of comprehensive studies in some watershed areas - supply, demand, flows. •Untapped opportunities to maximize use of treated effluent from local wastewater treatment plants (some of which runs into the ocean and is not captured for beneficial use) and increased water use efficiency through implementation of statewide standardized best management practices.
+- Quantity of water available locally not adequate to meet local water needs. - Agricultural and urban runoff (point and nonpoint sources) have degraded some local water bodies and groundwater basins thereby reducing the potential uses of these water sources - including septic tank leaching, runoff from agricultural areas, stormwater runoff.
+These problems are most pronounced on the Oxnard Plain but are also present in the Ojai Valley area of the Ventura River Watershed. - Localized problems with high TDS, chlorides, and TMDLs. - Seawater has intruded into a critical aquifer on the Oxnard Plain - Periodic flooding events threaten or destroy property and habitats. - Wetlands and habitats (including fisheries) have been lost or degraded due to reduced flows/pollution. - Lack of comprehensive studies in some watershed areas supply, demand, flows. - Untapped opportunities to maximize use of treated effluent from local wastewater treatment plants (some of which runs into the ocean and is not captured for beneficial use) and increased water use efficiency through implementation of statewide standardized best management practices.